 While generally not as good for distance as the two and three piece balls, you usually get more than what you pay for, allowing great distance without breaking the bank.

 In contrast to the one-piece ball, two-piece golf balls have a more solid core, usually manufactured from resin, they are then coated in an extremely hard material, such as Surlyn.
 This design, in combination with a higher compression rating, make the ball slice through the air effortlessly, providing a longer range.

 For example, the Titleist Velocity, our top pick for today’s article, is a 2-piece golf ball.

-However, due to the high compression, they tend to be harder to control than one-piece balls, meaning that these balls are more suited to avid golfers over newbies.
-The two-piece’s harder design does lend itself to the ball’s durability, though, so you will be able to use these balls longer as a result.
+However, due to the high compression, they tend to be harder to control than one-piece balls, meaning that these are more suited to avid golfers over newbies.
+The two-piece’s harder design does lend itself to the ball’s durability, though, so you will be able to use these longer as a result.

 A third type, which is not as popular, is three-piece balls.
-While not as popular as the previous two types, the three-piece golf balls have a rubber core, coated with harder rubber, and then coated in Surlyn.
+While not as popular as the previous two types, the three-piece that have a rubber core, coated with harder rubber, and then coated in Surlyn.
 These ball are much softer than the others, and provide a huge amount of spin and control.

 The extra control makes them great for rookies, but the added spin is something that is not only great for both rookies and veterans alike, but can give your ball much needed extra distance on the fairway.

 Believe it or not, four and even five-piece also exist.
 Four-piece golf balls feature a rubber core, with a variety of different layers depending on the manufacturer, all coated in Surlyn as with the other.
 Five-piece are similar to four-piece with a rubber core and various other layers coated in Surlyn.